NASA Hurricane and Severe Storm Sentinel (HS3) Flight Campaign

 - Airborne Tropical TRopopause EXperiment (ATTREX), a study of atmospheric compound concentrations and their impact on the Earth’s climate and energy budget.

-- Must specialize in science, technology, engineering or mathematics
+- Specialize in science, technology, engineering, mathematics, or language arts

 - Participate in pre-workshop preparatory activities/assignments

-- Attend, in-person or via virtual link, up to 5 post-workshop team meetings
+- Attend, in-person or via virtual link, up to five post-workshop team meetings

 - Provide evaluation and metric data

 - Maintain good standing in the local education community